Aesthetic mood board

 1. Visual Mood Boards

 Visual mood boards are perhaps the most common type, serving as a visual brainstorming tool for designers.
-They typically comprise a collection of images, photographs, and illustrations that reflect the desired aesthetic, mood, or theme of a project.
+They help set the visual direction for a project by comprising a collection of images, photographs, and illustrations that reflect the desired aesthetic, mood, or theme.
 Whether it’s for a branding campaign, website design, or interior décor, visual mood boards provide a comprehensive overview of the intended style and atmosphere.

 2. Color Boards

 As the name suggests, most mood boards focus primarily on color palettes and combinations.
 They help designers explore different color schemes and their emotional impact on the viewer.
+Designers can explore different ways of arranging color schemes to achieve the desired emotional impact.
 By arranging swatches, gradients, and color samples, designers can establish the mood and tone of a project more effectively.
 Moreover, color mood boards are especially useful in fields such as graphic design, branding, and product development, where color plays a crucial role in shaping perception.

 3. Texture Boards

-Texture mood boards emphasize the tactile elements of design, showcasing various textures, patterns, and materials.
+Texture mood boards bring designs to life by showcasing various tactile elements, patterns, and materials.
 Whether it’s the roughness of weathered wood, the softness of velvet, or the sheen of metallic surfaces, texture boards allow designers to convey the sensory experience they aim to evoke.
 Additionally, these boards are particularly valuable in industries like interior design, fashion, and product packaging, where the tactile quality of materials greatly influences consumer perception.

 Texture mood board – pinterest.com